Skip to content

 • There are no suggestions because the search field is empty.

-Resource Administration: Editing Flight Log Configuration
+Editing aircraft Flight Log Configuration (Timers)

 Timers in FlightLogger track different types of aircraft time, such as block, airborne, Hobbs, or Tach.
 They can be configured per aircraft and used in flight logs to record and monitor usage.
 Timers ensure accurate reporting, maintenance planning, and compliance, while giving instructors simple options to log times quickly and consistently.